Does your organisation work with kids?

-Many of the changes to the blue card system will affect organisations where workers or volunteers require blue cards.
+Many of the changes to the blue card system affect organisations where workers or volunteers require blue cards.

 We have also created resources including posters and fact sheets to help you understand and communicate the requirements with your workers and/or volunteers.

-You will need to take reasonable steps to check a card holder's ID and then link them to your organisation before they can start work.
+You need to take reasonable steps to check a card holder’s ID and then link them to your organisation before they can start work.

 There is no change for volunteers, trainee students and people running regulated child-related businesses—they have always needed a blue card before they can start working or volunteering with children.

-Volunteers and students will need to be linked to an organisation to get a blue card for free.
+Volunteers and students need to be linked to an organisation to get a blue card for free.